-where $\Psi(x) = \sup_{|y| \le 1} |\phi''(x+y)|$.
-One can then appeal to \cite[Lemma 2]{bo} and get through this step, using the fact that $\ov{\kappa}_n$ tends to infinity.
-Step 2 is similar, with some additional care required by the fact that $Z_i$ is unbounded.
-The rest of the proof then applies, taking care of the discrepancy between $\lambda_{ni}$ and $\ov{\lambda}_{ni}$ when necessary.
+where $\Psi(x) = \sup_{|y| \le1} |\phi''(x+y)|$.
+One can then appeal to~\cite{bo}, Lemma 2, and get through this step, using the fact that $\ov{\kappa}_n$ tends to infinity.
+Step~\ref{step2} is similar, but with some additional care required because $Z_i$ is unbounded.
+The rest of the proof then applies, taking note of the discrepancy between $\lambda _{ni}$ and $\ov{\lambda}_{ni}$ when necessary.